catptype/YOLO-tSNE-Visualizer/README.md

-# 🕵️ YOLO Dataset Auditor & t-SNE Visualizer
+# 🕵️ YOLO Dataset Auditor, t-SNE, and Heatmaps

 A powerful toolkit to visualize dataset clusters and automatically detect labeling errors using **Ultralytics YOLO** models (v8, v11, v12).

-This tool extracts deep feature vectors from your images, projects them into 2D space using t-SNE, and uses **k-Nearest Neighbors (k-NN)** to identify "Suspicious" data points (e.g., a "Cat" image sitting deep inside a "Dog" cluster).
+This tool extracts deep feature vectors from your images, projects them into 2D space using t-SNE, uses **k-Nearest Neighbors (k-NN)** to identify "Suspicious" data points (e.g., a "Cat" image sitting deep inside a "Dog" cluster), and generates **High-Fidelity Heatmaps** to visualize exactly which pixels the model is looking at.

 ---